FouadRaheb/Watusi-for-WhatsApp/README.md

 * Make sure no other WhatsApp with the same bundle identifier is installed. (net.whatsapp.WhatsApp if you chose the original IPA or com.fouadraheb.watusi for the duplicate)

-* If you have AltStore Beta, you can add our AltStore source (https://altstore.fouadraheb.com) and downloads apps directly from AltStore.
+* If you have AltStore Beta, you can add our AltStore source (https://altstore.fouadraheb.com) and download apps directly from AltStore.

 * If you don't have access to AltStore sources, download the IPA file from the link above and copy it to your phone, using iCloud Drive, AirDrop, or any other method.
 Open AltStore and navigate to the "My Apps" tab.
 Choose the plus in the top right corner and open the IPA file.
 When prompted sign in with your Apple ID.
 Two-factor Authentication is supported, but app-specific passwords are not.
 </details>